Van Drew looks to reopen places of worship, more businesses

 He would also like to bike leasing and charter boat businesses reopen.

-At his press conference Tuesday, Murphy said he sees a big difference between outdoor and indoor activities and businesses, with outdoor being more likely to reopen sooner.
+At his news conference Tuesday, Murphy said he sees a big difference between outdoor and indoor activities and businesses, with outdoor being more likely to reopen sooner.

-"Smaller hospitals and medial practices have experienced a decline due to restrictions on their business operations and the procedures they may perform -- such as elective surgeries," Van Drew said in the letter.
+"Smaller hospitals and medical practices have experienced a decline due to restrictions on their business operations and the procedures they may perform — such as elective surgeries," Van Drew said in the letter.
 "I have heard many stories of constituents who live with daily pain and discomfort due to a limit on 'nonessential' surgeries and medical procedures."

 Van Drew said Cape Regional Medical Center is losing $2.5 million a week in revenue.